Our advisory service

 The Jackfield Conservation Studio was formed in 1990 eventually establishing itself as a leading company in the field of tile conservation and restoration, covering architectural tile schemes from the Medieval through to Art Deco and Modern.

 The first major commission undertaken by Lesley was the successful completion of the Royal Doulton Frieze, “Pottery through the Ages” by Gilbert Bayes.
 This is the largest piece of polychromatic ceramic sculpture in the world and is now on permanent display at the Victoria & Albert Museum, London.
 It subsequently won the National Art Collection Fund Prize.

-The Studio has wide experience of the correct approach to any conservation problem, holding Accredited Membership of the Institute for Conservation (ACR), and the Tile and Architectural Ceramics Society.
+The Studio has wide experience in the correct approach to any tile conservation problem.
+Lesley is now Emeritus with the Institute for Conservation, and acts as Conservation Adviser to the Tiles and Architectural Ceramics Society.

-Lesley Durbin is author of ‘Architectural Tiles – conservation and restoration’ published by Routledge, a reviewer for the Getty Institute in Los Angeles, and lectures on conservation of architectural ceramics for Aston University.
+Lesley Durbin is author of ‘Architectural Tiles – conservation and restoration’, 2nd Edition published by Routledge, has reviewed for the Getty Institute in Los Angeles, and lectures on conservation of architectural ceramics for a variety different institutes and societies.

 Our long and varied experience in the field of architectural ceramics also allows us to benefit our clients in the role of consultants for large or complex projects.
 Detailed reports and surveys concerning the condition and treatment of historic schemes are regularly undertaken whatever the scale of the project.

 Recent surveys include;